 From distant lands to your own backyard

-Our classes give you the opportunity to discover and pursue the aspect of political science that most interests you.
-Whether you’re passionate about local politics, foreign relations, or the politicization of social issues, there is a class for you.
-First-year classes provide a great overview of political theory and history and serve as a solid foundation for more specialization in the upper years.
-While our professors use their own unique teaching methods, all our classes focus on developing strong research, critical thinking, and writing skills.
+Our courses give you the opportunity to discover and pursue the aspect of political science that most interests you.
+Whether you’re passionate about local politics, foreign relations, or the politicization of social issues, there is a course for you.
+First-year courses provide a great overview of political theory and history and serve as a solid foundation for more specialization in the upper years.
+While our professors use their own unique teaching methods, all our courses focus on developing strong research, critical thinking, and writing skills.

 POLI 2520World Politics

 Why do states fight wars?
 Commit genocide?
 Sign treaties?
 Acquire and sell ballistic missile and nuclear technologies?
 Join economic and military alliances?
 Enforce and/or dismantle sanctions against states like Iraq, Iran or North Korea?
 Why can’t we enforce international law as effectively as we enforce domestic law?
 Can we identify (and enforce) an objective set of universal moral values to guide relations between states and peoples?
 Is the U.N. a useful institution or is it destined to fail?
 This class delves into these questions by examining the historical roots of different components of the international political system, and analyzing topical issues in world politics.

 Prerequisites: An introductory class in Political Science is recommended.

 This class examines the role of sport in domestic, transnational, and international politics.
 It addresses the gap in much of mainstream political science concerning the pervasive influence of popular cultural trends and practices on political life.
 Some topics include: the role of sport in political socialization and the creation of national identity; the politics of the Olympic Games; sport and globalization; and sport and the politics of gender and wealth accumulation.

 Prerequisites: POLI 2300 or POLI 2520 or permission of instructor